kingston-hackSpace/Audio_Recording/teensy4_1.md

     - If you have library error messages: The teensy uses its own libraries.
 If you have a duplicated library, such as the SdFat, you might have a library conflict.
 Try fixing the issue by removing the conflicting libraries from your Ardudino/Documents/libraries

     - If you get a error message in the Serial Monitor: check that you selected the correct *chipSelect*.
-You cannot use 2 SD cards, you must select of only one: the build-in SD ard of your board, or the one in the audio shield.
+You cannot use 2 SD cards, you must select of only one: the built-in SD ard of your board, or the one in the audio shield.

     - A sucessfull SD result should show your the SD card info.